Life OS · · 10 min read

 Founder's Identity Crisis

-Selling your company doesn't just change your bank balance—it removes the identity you built over a decade.
-Here's how to navigate the void that follows.
+Selling your company doesn't just change your bank balance.
+It removes the identity you built over a decade.
+Here's what actually happens in the months that follow.

 Markus "Notch" Persson sold Minecraft to Microsoft for $2.5 billion in 2014.
 He outbid Jay-Z and Beyoncé for a $70 million mansion in Beverly Hills.
 He threw legendary parties.
 And less than a year later, he posted this on Twitter: "Hanging out in Ibiza with a bunch of friends and partying with famous people, able to do whatever I want, and I've never felt more isolated."